snagy22000/LMD-UI-Framework/README.md

 * cp_tabs - Branch for the component tabs
 * cp_formel - Branch for the component form_elements

+* gh-pages - will be used for the Presentation Site

 > !
-Master Branches are only after all component's had been tested successfully.
+Master Branches is only for Project Documentation.

 ## Git Development Workflow: